wp-plugins/postman-smtp/readme.txt

 == Screenshots ==

-1. Dashboard widget showing status at a glance
+1. WordPress Dashboard showing both the Postman widget and At a Glance widget
 1. Main Settings screen - shows Main Menu and current status (new installation)
 1. Setup Wizard (step 1) - Import data from other plugins
 1. Setup Wizard (step 4) - Connectivity Test